Emma, my middle child likes to stomp, scream, and hit when she is mad.

 Why logical consequences and natural discipling are important

-Logical consequences are the type of action that happens directly because of something else.
+Logical consequences are the type of action that happens directly because of something else instead of a punishment that may not be related to what happened at all.
 So it is logical that a glass breaks when it hits the floor because it fell off the table.
 We can all expect that outcome.
 So the next time a glass falls from the table, we wouldn’t expect it to float.

 Likewise, setting natural consequences means we’re directly addressing an issue and in this case hitting.